Boston Terrier Age in Human Years (Age Chart & Life Stages)

 This approach gives a much more realistic age compared to the old 7-year rule.

-This table shows why one simple formula does not work.
+This table shows why the 7-year rule does not accurately reflect a Boston Terrier’s age in human years.
 A one-year-old Boston Terrier is already similar to a teenager, while a six-year-old Boston Terrier is more like a middle-aged adult, not elderly.

 If you want to estimate your dog’s age at home: